BudddyDudeGuy/Night-City-Refined/README.md

     ![Ultra Plus settings](Images/ultraplus-settings.png)

     > If you use DLSS Ray Reconstruction and the image looks smeary or wrong, switch the Ultra Plus **Denoiser** from `RR Clean` to `Vanilla`.
 According to the Ultra Plus authors, RR Clean needs an up to date version of DLSS.

+ 6. That's it, you're ready to play.
+Almost everything in the list can be adjusted to your taste in the `Mod Settings` menu on the main menu and pause menu, so feel free to look through it once you're in game.

 <!-- Pending assets.
 Re-enable once the screenshots are captured and committed to Images/.